Front page > Investment cases > Curasight

 What you see is what you treat!

-Curasight is a successful Danish theranostic (both diagnostic and treatment) Phase 2 biotech company focusing on diagnosing and treating cancer through Targeted Radionuclide Therapy – currently in brain cancer, prostate cancer, head and neck cancer and neuroendocrine cancer.
-With Curasight’s technology (uTRACE and uTREAT), cancer can be diagnosed and treated at the cellular level, so that what you can detect of cancer is what you treat with radiation: What you see is what you treat.
+Curasight is a successful Danish theranostic Phase 2 biotech company focused on diagnosing and treating cancer through Targeted Radionuclide Therapy – currently in brain cancer, prostate cancer, head and neck cancer and neuroendocrine cancer.
+With Curasight’s technology (uTRACE and uTREAT), cancer can be diagnosed and treated at the cellular level without harming healthy cells, so that what you can detect of cancer is what you treat with radiation: What you see is what you treat.

-The mainstay of Curasight’s investment case is therefore a conviction that Cursasight’s targeted radiotherapy and diagnostics will initially achieve positive progress in the development/studies and thus that the company will be interesting for partnerships with e.g. Big Pharma and achieve the company’s objectives.
+The main points of Curasight’s investment case are therefore a conviction that Cursasight’s targeted radiotherapy and diagnostics will initially achieve positive progress in the development/studies and thus that the company will be interesting for partnerships with e.g. Big Pharma and achieve the company’s objectives.
+The company has already landed a large deal for uTRACE in prostate cancer in collaboration with Curium, where Curasight will receive up to MUSD 70 in commercial and development milestones and double-digit royalties on sales.

 Curasight’s objectives are: